• Skip to primary navigation

 Always be yourself

 Fitting in is out.
-Send your daughter the message that what makes her different, her unique personality, her out of the box thinking, her eclectic style, and her background is an asset.
+Send your daughter the message that what makes her different—her unique personality, out-of-the-box thinking, eclectic style, and background—is an asset.

 The world has changed dramatically with the rise of social media, and our girls measure their worth by the number of likes and shares.
-This phenomenon hit home with me when my 14-year-old daughter confessed her fears one week before her birthday.
+This phenomenon hit home with me when my 14-year-old daughter confessed her birthday excitement was overshadowed by anxiety regarding how many likes she would get on Instagram.

 Talk to your daughters about how their social platforms impact their self-esteem.
 Build their confidence by encouraging their unique abilities and talents.
 And open a conversation about healthy amounts of screen time.